 Lynne Schulze grew up in Simsbury, Connecticut, and was an eighteen-year-old freshman at Middlebury College in Vermont when she disappeared on Friday, December 10, 1971.
 She was last seen at 2:15 p.m. outside a gas station across the street from a large building which contained a health food store and an inter-state bus station.

 At approximately 12:30 that afternoon, she was seen eating a bag of dried prunes she had purchased from the store, All the Good Things, and expressed her dismay over having missed a bus that was traveling to New York City.
 It was an odd remark since it was the first day of final exams for the semester.

 Fifteen minutes later, Lynne was seen by a friend and fellow college student back in her dorm room.
 The two girls had an English exam together at one o’clock, but Lynne refused to discuss the test and seemed distracted.
-The friend leaves and returns five minutes later and observes that Lynne is no longer in her dorm room.
-The friend assumes she is on her way to take the final exam in the class they both share but Lynne does not show up.
+The friend left, returned five minutes later and observed that Lynne was no longer in her dorm room.
+The friend assumed she was on her way to take the final exam in the class they both shared but Lynne did not show up.
 She is next seen by another college friend at 2:15 near the gas station.

 The Middlebury press conference did not reveal any information that linked Durst to the Schulze disappearance except to say they received an anonymous telephone tip in 2012 that Durst owned the health food store near where Schulze was last seen.